Best Practices for Functional Testing | Global App Testing

 B) Automated vs manual functional testing

-Many of our clients pursue automation-first testing approaches and use Global App Testing to manage their supply of QA labour flexibly and effectively to support that automation.
-Or to handle tests which just for now, can’t be automated.
+• Many of our clients pursue automation-first testing approaches and use Global App Testing to manage their supply of QA labor flexibly and effectively to support that automation.
+Or to handle tests that can't be automated for now.

 C) Regression functional testing vs release testing